 Description:

-• Protecting vehicles, containers, and infrastructure in ports is a difficult and very challenging task.
+- Protecting vehicles, containers, and infrastructure in ports is a difficult and very challenging task.
 It makes high demands of drivers in particular.
-To assist them in their work and reduce the pressure to which they are exposed, has developed an assistance system which can easily be retrofitted to reach stackers and empty container handlers.
-The assistant combines the company’s outstanding knowledge in the field of driver assistance systems with its reliable technology.
+To assist them in their work and reduce the pressure to which they are exposed, SICK has developed an assistance system which can easily be retrofitted to reach stackers and empty container handlers.
+The assistant combines the company’s outstanding knowledge in the field of driver assistance systems with its reliable sensor technology.

-• Maximum efficiency non-stop: container terminals, which work around the clock, 365 days a year, demand high availability and low downtimes.
+- Maximum efficiency non-stop: container terminals, which work around the clock, 365 days a year, demand high availability and low downtimes.
 Increasing automation and the associated increase in container handling volumes are potentially very dangerous for reach stacker drivers.

-• Reach stackers and empty container handlers are large machines which transport heavy loads from A to B at high speeds.
+- Reach stackers and empty container handlers are large machines which transport heavy loads from A to B at high speeds.
 Some areas of the vehicle are not visible to the driver.
 The greatest danger is posed by the high dynamic response of the tail end of the vehicle, which is attributable to the rear-wheel steering and the incredibly narrow turning circle.
 Therefore, it is not sufficient if only the rear end of the vehicle is monitored during reversing.
 Accordingly, to avoid accidents, RAS Prime permanently monitors the entire rear end of the vehicle, including the sides, during reversing and forward movement.

 Figure 1: System overview